resultant-gamedev/godot-libcurl/README.md

 # Installation

 You'll most likely need `libcurl-dev` package to get this thing up and compiling.
-Just run the following command and get all the stuff inside it:
+Just run the following command to get all of the libcurl action

-`sudo apt install libcurl-dev`
+`sudo apt install libcurl4-openssl-dev libcurl4-nss-dev libcurl4-gnutls-dev`

 You can find more information about libcurl at https://curl.haxx.se/libcurl/c/libcurl.html